Traditional Vietnamese Pickled Carrots and Daikon (Do Chua)

 Ingredients, Substitutions & Adjustments

 - Water – My mom always says it’s really important that the water is as clean as possible for the cleanest flavor.
 That’s why I boil the water and then put in the freezer to cool it down.
+This is how my grandma used to do it.

 - White vinegar – The vinegar is the ingredient that is the most important part of the pickling process.
 It helps preserve the vegetable, and gives it its sour flavor.
 White vinegar can be substituted with apple cider vinegar and rice wine vinegar, but the flavor will be slightly different because these vinegars have different flavors.
 For the most authentic flavor, I would recommend using white vinegar.